What is Revel?

 Can people make money on Revel?

 The cards people collect and create are traded and their value is set based on supply and demand.
-Users who trade cards and gain a minimum amount of Revs (Revel’s in-app currency) and are in good standing, are able to cash out their Revs for USD.
+Users who trade cards and gain a minimum amount of 3,750 Revs (Revel’s in-app currency) and are in good standing, are able to cash out their Revs for fiat currency.

 What are Revs?

 Revs are the in-app currency used on Revel.
-Users can purchase Revs both in the app and on the web.
+Users can purchase Revs both in the app or on the web (for better value!).

 How do I earn on Revel?